microsoft/service-fabric-healer/FabricHealerProxy.md

 # FabricHealerProxy

-FabricHealerProxy is a .NET Standard 2.0 library that provides a very simple and reliable way to share Service Fabric entity repair information to FabricHealer service instances running in the same cluster.
-You can install FabricHealerProxy into your .NET Service Fabric service from the [nuget.org package gallery](...).
+FabricHealerProxy is a .NET Standard 2.0 library that provides a very simple and reliable way for any .NET Service Fabric service to initiate Service Fabric entity repair by the FabricHealer service running in the same cluster.

 ### How to use FabricHealerProxy